lexBenji/lexpy/readme.rst

 Output
 ======

-the content in ``hello.lexb`` is converted to binary code by a low level language.
+| the content in ``hello.lexb`` is converted to binary code by a low level language.
+| automatically executes the binary file.

 Notice
 ======

 if you don't follow what you read then it won't work.

+Dev
+===

+| this is the development branch.
+| this is for the tests.